Northallerton and Allertonshire

 Thirsk is also famed as the birthplace of Thomas Lord (born 1755) the founder of Lords Cricket Club in London.
 Lord was born at 16 Kirkgate and this house is now the home of the Thirsk Museum which celebrates the local history of the town.
 It includes historic farming items and cricket memorabilia.

 Apart from the racecourse, where racing has been held since 1855, the best-known feature of Thirsk is the church of St Mary, a large church of cathedral proportions described by the architectural historian, Sir Nikolaus Pevsner as “the most spectacular Perpendicular church in the North Riding of Yorkshire”.
 The church was begun in 1430 on the site of a chantry founded by Robert Thirsk earlier that century.
 It was completed in the sixteenth century.

-Thirsk is surrounded by place-names of Danish origin, not surpirsing when we consider Thirsk’s location in the Vale of York to the north of York, the Viking capital of Northern England.
+More noticeable than the Norman elements are the numerous places around Thirsk that have names of Danish or Norse origin, not surprising perhaps when we consider Thirsk’s location in the Vale of York to the north of York, the Viking capital of Northern England.

-Most of the Danish place names are betrayed by endings in ‘by’, signifying the site of a Danish farm or village.
-Examples include Borrowby, Bagby, Thirkleby, Thirlby, Cowesby, Thormanby, Baldersby, Busby Stoop, Kirby Wiske (on the River Wiske) and Boltby.
+Most of the Danish place-names are betrayed by endings in ‘by’, signifying the site of a Danish farm or village.
+Examples include Borrowby, Sowerby, Crosby, Warlaby, Bagby, Thirkleby, Thirlby, Cowesby, Thormanby, Baldersby, Maunby, Thimbleby, Kirby Sigston, Busby Stoop, Newby Wiske, Kirby Wiske (on the River Wiske) and Boltby.
 Sowerby, now a part of Thirsk has a name which derives from Saur-by meaning the muddy or boggy farm, a reminder that Thirsk itself means ‘marshy place’.

 Ainderby Quernhow, about five miles west of Thirsk, just over the River Swale, is also a Viking place-name and means the village belonging to Eindrithi, a Viking whose name meant ‘sole-ruler’.